-Please refer to DUT Rule G17, a student who fails three or more modules with less than 40% in each of the failed modules is not permitted to reregister for the programme.
+Please refer to DUT Rule GI7, a student who fails three or more second or thirds level modules with less than 40% in each of the failed modules is not permitted to reregister for the next level of the programme.
 De-registration from any module is subject to the provisions of rule G6(2).

-7.2.7 Duration of Study
+6.2.7 Duration of Study